esoyke/Train/README.md

   * Didn't test on anything but Chrome as there probably wouldn't be a need to support multiple browsers
   * Didn't specify any @media breaks or test on anything other than a large screen
   * Used absolute positioning for leader podium, both the images and SVG.
-Looks fine on my full screen but could get screwy on a smaller screen
+Looks fine on my full screen but could get screwy fast on a smaller screen

 ## Issues
 Ran into a problem calling add/remove functions within the $interval when scrolling the users, and resorted to using